In 2017, the U.S. added 21 gigawatts (GW) of net electricity capacity. And 55% of that came from renewables — namely solar and wind.

 The company has the full backing of the Chinese government, but its operations extend well beyond the mainland to the U.S., Japan, Germany, the U.K., Chile, South Africa, India, Mexico, Brazil, United Arab Emirates, Italy, Spain, France, Belgium, and beyond...

-It has a vertically integrated solar product value chain, with an annual capacity of 3.5 GW for silicon ingots and wafers, 3.5 GW of solar cells, and 6.5 GW for solar modules.
-The company also sells electricity in China and has connected approximately 1,130 MW of solar power projects to the grid.
+It has a vertically integrated solar product value chain, with an annual capacity of 9.2 GW of silicon wafers, 6.5 GW of solar cells, and 10.0 GW of solar modules.

 Another company we like is Vivint Solar (NYSE: VSLR).